African feminism: Principles of African Feminism

+A broad range of African feminist principles have been designed in response to the diverse, complex experiences of women across the African continent.

+West African Feminist Principles

-In her article, "West African Feminisms and Their Challenges", Naomi Nkealah discusses the various forms of African feminisms.
+West Africa has a rich tradition of feminist theory.[1]
+In her article, "West African Feminisms and Their Challenges," Naomi Nkealah discusses the various forms of African feminisms.
 First, she points to womanism, which she argues is not part of African feminism, as it pertains to African women of the diaspora and not continental African women.
-Second, she looks at stiwanism, which, on the contrary, places African women at the center of the discourse because stiwanism is deeply rooted in the experiences and realities African women face.
+Second, she looks at stiwanism, which centers African women and is deeply rooted in the diverse experiences and realities of African women.
 Third, she looks at Motherism, a maternal form of feminism that sees rural women as performing the necessary task of nurturing society.
 Fourth, she looks at femalism, which puts the woman's body at the center of feminist conversations.
-Finally, she looks at nego-feminism and snail-sense feminism, which urge the inclusion of men in discussions and advocacy for feminism and both argue that the inclusion of men is necessary to the freedom of women.
+Finally, she looks at nego-feminism and snail-sense feminism, which urge the inclusion of men in feminist discourse in order to achieve the freedom of women.

 These modes of feminisms share several commonalities.
-First, they all challenge the term "feminism," both its Western term and roots, because they bring to the forefront the experiences of the African woman.
+First, they all challenge the western label "feminism," bringing to the forefront the experiences of African women.
 Second, because they are dependent on indigenous blueprints, they take from the histories and cultures of African peoples in order to create the necessary tools needed to embolden women and educate men.
 Third, they incorporate "gender inclusion, collaboration, and accommodation to ensure that both women and men contribute (even if not equally) to improving the material conditions of women."

-Branches of African feminism

-The variety in feminisms displays the African woman's active engagement with gender relations.
+East African Feminist Principles

+Colonial Era

+Colonial empires introduced systems in which African men and women were exploited, with women being in charge of the agricultural sector.
+Women were the primary cultivators and producers, yet men used their rights to control the lands, the labour of their wives and the money generated to make income for themselves.
+In terms if the government sector, men had more political advantages and opportunities than women.
+European colonizers imposed authority of men over women and created all-men local governments with native Ethiopians, reinforcing tradition and customary laws that reinforced male control.

+To break out from this male dominated cycle the only option for a lot of women and girls is to leave the rural areas were their skills have been confined.
+However, due to male authority many restrictions were placed on women to stop them from leaving, such as tribal authorities refused to allow unmarried women and children from moving towns and could send them back to their villages.